 We believe that training and updating educators on resource issues and topics is critical to a greater understanding of the Crown of the Continent Ecosystem.
 The Glacier Institute offers periodic teacher workshops on various topics in its schedule of courses.
 All workshops incorporate experts in a variety of fields related to the workshop’s topic.
 In addition, participants are given numerous tools and resources to bring back to the classroom.

-The 2014 Climate Change Teacher Workshop will be held from June 23-26 and is based out of our Field Camp, located inside the park boundary in West Glacier.
+The 2015 Climate Change Teacher Workshop will be held from June 22-25 and is based out of our Field Camp, located inside the park boundary in West Glacier.
 We are currently soliciting applications for this workshop.
-Participation is limited to 18 teachers and applicants must teach at the middle or high school level (grades 5-12).
+Participation is limited to 18 teachers and applicants should teach at the middle or high school level (grades 5-12, we may take 4th grade teachers if needed).
 Workshop attendees will receive 32 OPI credits and, if applicable, university graduate credit is available for an extra fee.
 For more information, download the Workshop Description or contact us at firstname.lastname@example.org.
 If you would like to apply, please click on the “Climate Change Teacher Workshop Application” link below.
-The deadline for applications is Friday, April 11, 2014.
+The deadline for applications is Sunday, April 12, 2015.
 Applications received after this date will be reviewed if the course is not filled.

 Climate Change Teacher Workshop Application